gsoft-inc/wl-squide/docs/reference/msw/useIsMswReady.md

 # useIsMswReady

-Force the application to re-render once [Mock Service Worker](https://mswjs.io/) (MSW) is started.
+Force the application to re-render once [Mock Service Worker](https://mswjs.io/) (MSW) is ready.
 Without this hook, the page is rendered before all the request handlers are registered to MSW which could results in 404 errors.

 !!!info

+TBD TBD

 If your application is using the [AppRouter](../routing/appRouter.md) component, you shouldn't use this hook.
 !!!